michaeladamstrickland/Convexa/PHASE_2_AI_DEAL_EXECUTION_COMPLETE.md

 ### 🏰 EMPIRE STATUS: READY FOR CONQUEST

-**LeadFlow AI Empire Phase 2** is now fully operational and ready for market domination.
+**Convexa AI Empire Phase 2** is now fully operational and ready for market domination.
 The AI-Powered Deal Execution Engine represents a quantum leap in real estate investment automation, delivering unprecedented speed, accuracy, and profitability.

 **The Empire is ready.
 The conquest begins now.**